Fireman Training Programs and Requirements

 Training Programs for a Fireman

-Most firefighter training programs require applicants to be 18 years old and own a high school diploma; however, some programs prefer candidates who have earned an associate of science degree in fire science.
-Fire departments and other related employers seek applicants who are brave, calm under pressure, quick-thinking and able to work well with others.
+Most firefighter training programs require applicants to be 18 years old and own a high school diploma; however, some programs prefer candidates who have earned an Associate of Science in Fire Science.
+Fire departments and other related employers seek applicants who are brave, calm under pressure, quick thinking and able to work well with others.

 Training programs for future firefighters usually last from six weeks to four months and combine practical and classroom instruction.
-A trainee may work between 40-50 hours a week in the program and receive a fire fighter certificate upon completion.
+A trainee may work between 40 and 50 hours a week in the program and receive a firefighter certificate upon completion.
 Training to become a firefighter is intense and involves all of the practical training needed to: